-The Spanish Mountain Placer property is located approximately 6 kilometres east of the village of Likely and 70 kilometres northeast of Williams Lake.
-Access to the area is provided by a 85 kilometre paved secondary road from 150 Mile House on Highway 97 to Likely, and then for approximately 10 kilometres by the gravel-surfaced Spanish Lake Road forestry roads.
+The SPANISH MOUNTAIN PLACER property is located approximately 7 kilometres southeast of the village of Likely and 70 kilometres northeast of Williams Lake.
+Access to the area is provided by an 85 kilometre paved secondary road from 150 Mile House on Highway 97 to Likely, and then for approximately 10 kilometres by the gravel-surfaced Spanish Lake Road forestry roads.

 Pleistocene gravels, which host much of placer gold in the Spanish Mountain area, are often truncated and/or overlain by the basal and lodgement till which also mantles much of the topography in this area.
 Post-glacial processes have since reworked or buried these deposits during the formation of alluvial fans along the hillsides and gravel terraces in the valley bottoms.
 Nearby bedrock consists of Upper Triassic Nicola Group black graphitic shales, shaly siltstone and massive siltstone with lesser volcanic tuff intruded by dikes and small stocks of feldspar porphyry.